Hostouň (Kladno District)

 Hostouň (/cs/) is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 1,600 inhabitants.

 Etymology

 The name is derived from the personal name Hostoun, meaning "Hostoun's (court)".

 Geography

 Hostouň is located about 6 km southeast of Kladno and 9 km west of Prague.
 It lies in a flat agricultural landscape in the Prague Plateau.

 History

 The first written mention of Hostouň is from 1294.
 There was a fortress called Šafránov.
 It used to be a wealthy village with a significant Jewish community.

 Transport

-The D6 motorway from Prague to Karlovy Vary passes through the municipality.
+The D6 motorway from Prague to Karlovy Vary runs through the municipality.

 A railway runs through the municipality, however, the train stop named Hostouň u Prahy on the lines Prague–Středokluky and Hostivice–Noutonice is located in the territory of neighbouring Dobrovíz.

-Sport

-The municipality is home to the football club Sokol Hostouň, which plays in the Bohemian Football League (3rd tier of the Czech football league system).